-So what are the overall skills which can help with becoming a masterful hairdresser?
-A high level of dexterity, of course, is a start.
-An understanding of relative space (geometry) is another.
-Add in with that a highly critical, deductive personality type and one is definitely on the right track.
+So what are the overall skills that can help with becoming a masterful hairdresser?
+A high level of dexterity is, of course, a start.
+An understanding of geometry and relative space is another.
+Add to that a highly critical, deductive personality type and one is definitely on the right track.
 Things then need to shift into other areas.
-One must have a solid ability and desire to communicate well with others.
+One must have the ability and desire to communicate well with others.
 Perception and emotional intelligence are both essential here.
-I recommend some considered reading in the principals of basic clinical psychology.
+I recommend some considered reading in the principles of basic clinical psychology.
 Alternatively, just see a therapist yourself for a decade or so.
 Also helpful, is an understanding of touch.
 Researching and experiencing shiatsu will help greatly in that area.
 An overly analytical tendency is also important if that wasn't already abundantly clear.
 Probably the most important quality, however, is just the desire to make people happy.
 Positive intentions can often lead one in the correct direction.
 It seems simple but without that driving motivation a hairdresser will regularly come up short, pun intended.